-with respect to each application, a response in a form and manner specified by the Commission, which includes:
+(e) Management and Operations Profile.
+Each applicant for pre-certification shall submit, with respect to each application, a response in a form and manner specified by the Commission, which includes:

-- -A description of the Marijuana Establishment's plan to obtain a liability insurance policy or otherwise meet the requirements of 935 CMR 500.105(10); - A detailed summary of the business plan for the Marijuana Establishment; - A detailed summary of operating policies and procedures for the Marijuana Establishment which shall include, but not be limited to, provisions for:
+1. A description of the Marijuana Establishment's plan to obtain a liability insurance policy or otherwise meet the requirements of 935 CMR 500.105(10);

+2. A detailed summary of the business plan for the Marijuana Establishment;

+A detailed summary of operating policies and procedures for the Marijuana Establishment which shall include, but not be limited to, provisions for:

 a.
-Security, including specific plans for securing entrances and that all Finished Marijuana and Finished Marijuana Products are kent out of plain sight and not - Marijuana and Finished Marijuana Products are kept out of plain sight and not visible from a public place; - b.
-Prevention of diversion; - c.
+Security, including specific plans for securing entrances and that all Finished Marijuana and Finished Marijuana Products are kept out of plain sight and not visible from a public place;

+b.
+Prevention of diversion;

+c.
 Where applicable to Delivery Licensees, procedures to ensure the safe delivery of Finished Marijuana Products to Consumers and as permitted, to Patients and Caregivers;

 d.
-Storage of Marijuana including, but not limited to, disposal procedures for unsold and unconsumed Marijuana Products;
+Storage of Marijuana including, but not limited to, disposal procedures for unsold and unconsumed Marijuana Products:

-e.-Transportation of Marijuana;
+e.
+Transportation of Marijuana;

-- f.
-Inventory procedures, including procedures for reconciling undelivered Individual Orders at the close of the business day; - g.
+f.
+Inventory procedures, including procedures for reconciling undelivered Individual Orders at the close of the business day;

+g.
 Procedures for quality control and testing of product for potential contaminants;h.
-Personnel policies; - i.
+Personnel policies;

+i.
 Dispensing procedures, including the process for how Individual Orders will be filled;